national-data-platform/ndp-documentation/docs/ndp-classroom/index.md

 The National Data Platform aims to enhance AI learning experience through the NDP Classroom experience.
 NDP Classroom is designed to support courses that require advanced computational resources for AI-based projects.
 It provides access to high-performance computing capabilities and a scalable infrastructure, allowing educators and students to tackle complex AI tasks and handle large datasets.

+NDP Classroom is also tailored for hosting data challenges.
+Its robust infrastructure and comprehensive resources create an ideal environment for organizing and participating in data-centric competitions, effectively supporting innovation and practical problem-solving skills in AI.

 ## Features

 <img src="images/classroom-flow.png">